francoisGu/mobile-shopping-cart/README.md

 # Shopping cart

 This is a frontend application for the shopping cart.
-In this application, a customer can see a range of mobile phones and add to cart.
-User can also update items from the cart.
+In this application, a customer can see a range of mobile phones and add them to the cart.
+Users can also update items from the cart.

 ## User stories
 1. As a customer, I want to see a range of mobile phones So I can click one to add to my cart,
 2. As a customer, I want to remove items from my shopping cart So I can update my shopping cart

 ## Assumptions & New features
-1. An user can only add the product into the cart if the product is published.
+1. A user can only add the product into the cart if the product is published.
-2. An user can add the same product multiple times.
+2. A user can add the same product multiple times.
-2. An user can add/reduce the product amount directly from the cart.
+3. A user can add/reduce the product amount directly from the cart.
-3. An user can remove all products in the cart.
+4. A user can remove all products in the cart.
-4. An user can see the total price of the products in the cart.
+5. A user can see the total price of the products in the cart.
-5. An user can see the empty cart message if there is no item in cart.
+6. A user can see the empty cart message if there is no item in the cart.
-6. A mobile user will see a cart icon to show the cart.
+7. A mobile user will see a cart icon to show the cart.
-7. A mobile user will use drawer to view the cart.
+8. A mobile user will use a drawer to view the cart.

 ## Directory Structure